spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/4-configure-the-data-integration-path-between-akeneo-and-sccos.md

 ![incoming-request-parameters](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-data-integration-path-between-akeneo-and-sccos/incoming-request-parameters.png)

-9. In *HTTP Client*, select the Akeneo client that you created at step [Connect Akeneo with Spryker Middleware Powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-akeneo-with-spryker-middleware-powered-by-alumio).
+9. In *HTTP Client*, select the Akeneo client that you created at step [Connect Akeneo with Spryker Middleware powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/connect-the-spryker-middleware-powered-by-alumio-with-akeneo-pim-and-spryker.html#connect-akeneo-with-spryker-middleware-powered-by-alumio).
 10. In *Entity schema*, select *Akeneo Product*.
 11. Leave other fields empty.
 In the top right, click **Save and continue**.
 You should see the message that the incoming configuration has been created.